mslonina/Mechanic/INSTALL.md

     make
     make install

-By default, Cmake installs to `/usr/local`.
+By default, CMake installs to `/usr/local`.
 You can change the installation path by setting

     -DCMAKE_INSTALL_PREFIX:PATH=/your/custom/path